 - Deliverability assessment results demonstrate that no transmission upgrades beyond what have already been previously approved would be needed to support the base portfolio resources that were identified as FCDS resources.
 Generation representing portfolio resources will in certain zones have to participate in existing or previously identified RASs to trip generation under contingency conditions in order to achieve FCDS. - In PCM simulations, Tehachapi, Southern NV, Eldorado and Mountain Pass and Riverside East zones experienced the highest amount of curtailment in the 2000 MW Net Export Limit scenario.
 The same zones showed the greatest reductions of renewable curtailment when the net export limit was relaxed.
-This was because the solar generation in these zones could export to other regions through adjacent tie lines. - Amongst zones with more than 500 MW of resources selected in the portfolios - - Renewable resources in Greater Kramer zone in the base portfolio experienced a curtailment ratio of 21% in the 2000 MW net export limit scenario and 12% with the net export limit relaxed.
-The high curtailment ratio across all three portfolios is likely driven by ~1,200 MW of BTM solar modeled in this zone.
-Higher curtailment ratios in the sensitivity portfolios in this zone can be attributed in large part to oversupply because the portfolio buildout in this zone did not vary across the three portfolios.
+This was because the solar generation in these zones could export to other regions through adjacent tie lines. - Amongst zones with more than 500 MW of resources selected in the portfolios - Renewable resources in Greater Kramer zone in the base portfolio experienced a curtailment ratio of 21% in the 2000 MW net export limit scenario and 12% with the net export limit relaxed.
+The high curtailment ratio across all three portfolios is

-&lt;sup>111 Southwest wind and New Mexico wind resources selected as portfolio resources are assumed to be delivered into this zone.
+Southwest wind and New Mexico wind resources selected as portfolio resources are assumed to be delivered into this zone.

-&lt;sup>112 Wyoming wind resources selected as portfolio resources are assumed to be delivered into this zone.
+Wyoming wind resources selected as portfolio resources are assumed to be delivered into this zone.